mottosso/allzpark/docs/pages/getting-started.md

 ### Your first environment

-So your project has got some custom data, that's perfect.
+So your profile has got some custom data, that's perfect.
 Now let's add some *metadata* as well.

 ```python
 name = "kingkong"